NoEndsNoGains/End-Of-Conflict/FRAMEWORK.md

 **The Mother:** Sees threats to her children.
 Blind spot: her own reactivity.

 **The Judge:** Sees two competing legal claims.
-Blind spot: her own internal biases.
+Blind spot: his own internal biases.

 **The Child:** Sees two people they love who cannot be in the same room.
 Blind spot: the legal machine shaping their life.